Earl Warren: Policies

 Warren modernized the office of governor, and state government generally.
 Like most progressives, Warren believed in efficiency and planning.
 During World War II, he aggressively pursued postwar economic planning.
 Fearing another postwar decline that would rival the depression years, Governor Earl Warren initiated public works projects similar to those of the New Deal to capitalize on wartime tax surpluses and provide jobs for returning veterans.
 For example, his support of the Collier-Burns Act in 1947 raised gasoline taxes that funded a massive program of freeway construction.
 Unlike states where tolls or bonds funded highway construction, California's gasoline taxes were earmarked for building the system.
 Warren's support for the bill was crucial because his status as a popular governor strengthened his views, in contrast with opposition from trucking, oil, and gas lobbyists.
 The Collier-Burns Act helped influence passage of the Federal Aid Highway Act of 1956, setting a pattern for national highway construction.
 In the mid-1940s, Warren sought to implement a state universal health care, but he was unable to pass his plan due to opposition from the medical and business communities.
-In 1945, the United Nations Charter was signed in San Francisco while Warren was the governor of California.
+In 1945, the United Nations Charter was signed in San Francisco during Warren´s tenure as governor of California.
 He played an important role in the United Nations Conference on International Organization from April 25 to June 26, 1945, which resulted in the United Nations Charter.

 Warren also pursued social legislation.
 He built up the state's higher education system based on the University of California and its vast network of small universities and community colleges.
 After federal courts declared the segregation of Mexican schoolchildren illegal in Mendez v.
 Westminster (1947), Governor Warren signed legislation ending the segregation of American Indians and Asians.
 He sought the creation of a commission to study employment discrimination, but his plan was blocked by Republicans in the state legislature.
 Governor Warren stopped enforcing California's anti-miscegenation law after it was declared unconstitutional in Perez v.
 Sharp (1948).
 He also improved the hospital and prison systems.
 These reforms provided new services to a fast-growing population; the 1950 Census showed that California's population had grown by over 50% over the previous ten years.